DHEA - Judy -

 Re:DHEA - Timothy Long - [email@example.com]

-Yes, I do not think it is wise for most people to take DHEA.
-It can easily convert into estrogen which there is often too much of already.
-Excess estrogen leads to cancer, it is an excitotoxin that encourages growth.
-On the other hand, I do believe in the use of natural progesterone and pregnenolone which can bring about the same results.
+DHEA can easily convert into estrogen which there is often too much of already.
+Excess estrogen can lead to cancer.
+On the other hand, I do believe in the use of natural progesterone and pregnenolone which can bring about the same results, they are a lot safer use.
 They help to balance the other hormones like estrogen and testosterone.
 The body can also convert progesterone and pregnenolone to estrogen when needed, and these hormones protect against cancer and protect against excess estrogen damaging the body.
 Pregnenolone is the mother-food of all the other hormones including DHEA.
 Pregnenolone is made in the body from healthy cholesterol.
-In today's wrong-minded ideas around many lowfat diets there is often a lack of production of pregnenolone and therefore DHEA, and then progesterone, which are made from it.
+In today's wrong-minded ideas around many low fat diets there is often a lack of production of pregnenolone and therefore DHEA, and then progesterone, which are made from it.
 At the same time there is too much estrogen because our environment and foods are swimming in it thanks to the chemical and pharmaceutical companies.
 Progesterone and pregnenolone protect the body against cancer and many other diseases and are anti-aging, and they bring about a balance of hormones.
 Whereas DHEA can lead to imbalances, as too much estrogen and testosterone in relation to these other "safe" hormones can lead to disease.
 As quoted from Dr. Raymond Peat: "The body can also convert progesterone and pregnenolone to estrogen when needed.
 Although books do show potential pathways that could lead from progesterone to estrogen, I don't think these really operate except in extremely disturbed conditions.
 Since pregnenolone can change into either progesterone or DHEA, it is a precursor for estrogen."
-See Premier Pregnenolone, Kenogen Progest E Oil.
-If you take DHEA this is the only natural source DHEA I recommend: Premier DHEA.

 Re:DHEA - . -